 - In November 2020, The Wall Street Journal reported that Chinese Communist Party general secretary Xi Jinping personally scuttled Jack Ma’s Ant Group IPO.
 At that time this was highlighted as the world’s largest IPO suspension, sending a chilling warning to numerous entrepreneurs.
 Bo Zhuang, chief China economist at TS Lombard said that the suspension “forms part of a wider political drive as the leadership seeks to widen and consolidate its control over finance and technology”.
 What followed was an unexpected Chinese government-released draft on 10 November 2020, which gives regulatory authorities a wider latitude to regulate their biggest tech enterprises.

 - In February 2021, Alibaba sold $5 billion in bonds, the company’s third large sale of dollar bonds, issuing four sets priced to yield between 2.143% and 3.251%.
-The four sets of bonds were $1.5 billion of both 10 years and 30-year debt along with $1 billion of bonds due in 20 and 40 years.
+The four sets of bonds were $1.5 billion for both 10 years and 30-year debt along with $1 billion of bonds due in 20 and 40 years.
 The 20-year bonds were designated as sustainability notes.

 - On April 9, 2021, as part of a Chinese crackdown on big tech, the State Administration for Market Regulation issued a $2.8 billion fine against Alibaba for anti-competitive practices and ordered Alibaba to file self-examination and compliance reports to the SAMR for three years.
 This amounted to 12% of its 2020 net profit.
 Critics say the move tightens the Chinese control of tech companies.